asgardphp/docs/http-controllers.md

 ##Errors and exceptions

 ###404
-To return a 404 errorm use the following line inside an action:
+To return a 404 error use the following line inside an action:

 	$this->notFound();